dev-null321/Ghost-Shell/README.md

 **Disclaimer:**
 This code is provided for educational purposes only.
 Unauthorized use of this software for malicious activities is strictly prohibited.
 Always obtain proper authorization before running any code that modifies system behavior or downloads and executes files.

----

-This description provides a clear and professional overview of Ghost Shell, its current capabilities, future plans, and important ethical considerations.